Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Drawing the celestial sphere -- Naive version

 then the geodesic equation needs to be computed if and only if \begin{enumerate}

 \item $L^2 / E^2 \geq 27 M^2$ and $r > 3 M$, or

 \item $L^2 / E^2 \leq 27 M^2$ and $k^r < 0$.

-\end{enumerate} (Since this is a fairly well-known result we just recall it here, but for the sake of completeness derive it in Appendix .)
+\end{enumerate} (Since this is a fairly well-known result we just recall it here, but for the sake of completeness derive it in Appendix~\ref{app_geod}.)

 If none of these conditions are satisfied, this means that the geodesic originates from the past event horizon, or, from an astrophysically realistic point of view, from the infinitely redshifted surface of the collapsing object which gave birth to the black hole as it was passing through the horizon.
-If one does not work within the maximal analytic extension of the metric, then such geodesics do not carry any photon and the corresponding pixel is black.
-If, on the contrary, one works in the maximal analytic extension, then the geodesic can be propagated back to the past singularity and imaged provided one decides of some emission properties of the past singularity.
+If one does not works within the maximal analytic extension of the metric, then such geodesics do not carry any photon and the corresponding pixel is black.
+If, on the contrary, one works in the maximal analytic extension and want to compute from which part of the singularity a given null geodesic originates from, then the geodesic can be propagated back to the past singularity and imaged provided one decides of some emission properties of the past singularity (see~\ref{sec_Kruskal}).

 For geodesics originating from infinity, one obtains at the end of integration a wavevector $k_\infty^\mu$ whose only non negligible components are $k_\infty^t$ and $k_\infty^r$, the two others tending to 0 when $r$ tends to infinity because of angular momentum conservation.
 Regarding the position, $r$ and $t$ both tend to minus infinity with their difference $r - t$ being almost constant, and $\theta$ and $\varphi$ tend to be constant.
 This is because as long as the radial coordinate $r$ is much larger than the impact parameter $b \equiv L / E$, the geodesic can be considered as (almost) purely radial and originating from the direction defined by the above mentioned $\theta$ and $\varphi$.